Student Supervision & Volunteer Opportunities

 • Who gets monitored?
 In a past series of studies, my colleagues and I found that low-power people are generally viewed as having poorer moral character than the powerful.
 We also found evidence that people think the powerless need to be monitored more carefully than the powerful.
 This study extends the line of research, using an online/remote work paradigm to test whether people are more inclined to monitor those with or without power.
 For further reading see:

 • How do people advance in power?
 One path to power involves being given opportunities by those who have more power than you.
 They offer advancement–but generally that advancement has strings attached.
 People may be asked to compromise their values, to carry out some unpleasant task, or to do harm to others.
-This project will use a daily diary study to assess how often people perceive that they are offered opportunities with strings attached, whether taking up those opportunities is predicted by one’s lay theory of power and world view (competitive or hierarchical), and whether moral evaluations change over the study period for those who accept more opportunities.
+This project could use experiments, surveys, and/or a daily diary study to assess how often people perceive that they are offered opportunities with strings attached, whether taking up those opportunities is predicted by one’s lay theory of power and world view (competitive or hierarchical), and whether moral evaluations change over the study period for those who accept more opportunities.

 • Participatory agency - After the 2016 US election, scholars debated whether economic or racial concerns motivated support for Trump.
 This project explores whether uncertainty about one’s social status may motivate a desire for “participatory agency”–joining with others (or following a leader) to take actions (particularly around excluding or denigrating others) to bolster one’s own sense of status.
 This project requires higher-level tech skills; some programming would be desirable.
 We will run an experiment (online, most likely) where participants interact with “bots”.
 For further reading see: